UMM-CSci-3601-S18/lab-3-angular-and-spark-davidpark/LABTASKS.md

 1. :question: Notice anything new in our ``.gitignore``?
 There are actually multiple ``.gitignore`` files in this project.
 Where are they?
 Why might we have more than one, and how do they interact?

+One in client, one in server, and other one is whole lab three folder.
+Make server ignore something but not in client and vice versa. gitignore in lab3 apply both server and client.

 1. :question: Note also that there are now multiple ``build.gradle`` files as well!
 Why is this?

+we can run test on either server or client and both.

 1. :question: How does the navbar work in this project?
 Is our SparkJava server the only thing doing routing?

+sidenav and buttons.
+SparkJava server and typescript doing routing.

 1. :question: What does the `user-list.service.ts` do?
 Why is it not just done in the `user-list.component.ts`?

+we want service and components separate. we can use service on a part of project without using component since component implements service.